Henrod/balances/README.md

 If two periods have the same negative balance and one starts the day the other one ends, this becomes a **plateau**.
 So, these two periods are merged with only one **start date** and **end date**.

+Just as bank-statement, the order to show the periods is important.
+They are already conjoined in the vector ordered since the operations were already ordered inside the tree (sorted-map).

 ## Hypothesis